 “ … it stimulated my performance, settled my cadence at just the right tempo, and synchronized my physical efforts with my breathing.
 Time collapsed.
 I was truly in the zone, and for the first time in my life I was sorry to see the finish line.
 My time was a personal best.” (p.
 263)

 If the music is at a tempo that is not right these effects are more difficult to come by.
-There are a lot of advantages to cultivating a high tempo leg turnover and 180 steps per minute is often sited as the optimal number.
-The article 180 bpm Cadence explains this rational for this in more depth.
+There are a lot of advantages to cultivating a high tempo leg turnover and 180 steps per minute is often cited as the optimal number.
+The article 180 bpm Cadence explains this rationale for this in more depth.